QUESTION: WHERE DO YOU FIND IDEAS?

 - Try different methods of writing, till you find one that works for you.
 I scribble ideas and first drafts on scrap paper.
 Sometimes I use an old typewriter.
 Only later do I use the computer.
 For that, I use Scrivener software, as it was designed by a writer specifically for writers.
 It allows for easy revisions and changes in structure.

-- Don’t be afraid to hang onto things you’ve written, but don’t be afraid to throw them out (or put them in a separate folder) if they don’t work.
+- Don’t be afraid to hang onto things you’ve written, but if they don’t work, don’t be afraid to throw them out (or save them in a separate “Cut Material” folder).

 - Read your work out loud to yourself.
 Listen to the words.

-- Have other people read your work who can give supportive, but honest feedback.
+- Find other people to read your work who can give honest feedback (ideally in a supportive manner).
+Help them out in return.

 - Revise.
 Revise again.
 At some point, it will be “done enough.”
 Remember, though, there is no absolutely “perfect” piece.
 Enjoy the process!